NLnetLabs/routinator/source/interactive.rst

      Outputs the RPKI validity for a specific announcement by supplying Routinator with an ASN and a prefix.

+:subcmd:`dump`
+     Writes the content of all stored data to the file system.

 Printing a List of VRPs
 -----------------------